 Below are the major components of the hive:

 The repository that stores the metadata is called the hive meta store.
-The metadata consists of the different data about the tables like its location, schema, information about the partitions which helps to monitor variously distributed data progress in the cluster.
-It also keeps track of the data and replicates the data which provides a backup in case of emergencies like data loss.
+The metadata consists of the different data about the tables like their location, schema, information about the partitions, which helps to monitor variously distributed data progress in the cluster.
+It also keeps track of the data and replicates the data, which provides a backup in case of emergencies like data loss.
 The metadata information is present in relational databases and not in the Hadoop file system.

 On execution of the Hive query language statement, the driver receives the statement, and it controls it for the full execution cycle.
 Along with the execution of the statement, the driver also stores the metadata generated from the execution.
 It also creates sessions to monitor the progress and life cycle of different executions.
 After the completion of the reducing operation by the MapReduce job, the driver collects all the data and results of the query.

 It is used for translating the Hive query language into MapReduce input.
-It invokes a method that executes the steps and tasks that are needed to read the HiveQL output as needed by the MapReduce.
+It invokes a method that executes the steps and tasks that are needed to read the HiveQL output as needed by MapReduce.

-The main task of the optimizer is to improve the efficiency and scalability creating a task while transforming the data before the reduce operation.
+The main task of the optimizer is to improve the efficiency and scalability, creating a task while transforming the data before the reduced operation.
 It also performs transformations like aggregation, pipeline conversion by a single join for multiple joins.

-After compilation and optimization step the main task of the executor is to execute the tasks.
-The main task of the executor is to interact with Hadoop job tracker for scheduling of tasks ready to run.
+After the compilation and optimization step, the main task of the executor is to execute the tasks.
+The main task of the executor is to interact with the Hadoop job tracker for scheduling tasks ready to run.

 6. UI, Thrift Server, and CLI